 Home improvement stores sell a polymer compound they call liquid electrical tape.
 Brush it onto the exposed wire, and it will bond with the surviving insulation and harden into a rubbery mass.
 It yields a more permanent repair, and if you’re careful, it looks more professional too.
 The downside is the cost, but a bottle of liquid electrical tape will do a large number of small repair jobs.

-The most professional repair involves heat shrink tubing.
+The most professional repair for wire insulation involves heat shrink tubing.
 As long as you can disconnect one end of the wire, you can simply slip a piece of tube over the wire, reconnect the other end, and then apply a heat to the tube with a heat gun or even a common hair dryer.
 The tube will shrink down and grip tightly onto whatever remains underneath.
-For really professional-looking results, you can even get colored heat shrink tubing that matches common wire colors.
-Home Depot is one source.
+You can expect a package of assorted heat shrink tubing to cost around $4.